-A plan must be adopted with a Trust document executed prior to the close of the business owner's tax year.
-For example, a business operating on a calendar year must have their plan document executed prior to December 31 of the year they intend to initiate their plan.
+A plan must be adopted with a Trust document executed prior to the filing date of the business owner's tax return under the new CARES ACT provisions.

 The TPA/actuaries will:

 - 1) Prepare Plan documents. - 2) Letter of Determination requested for all plans. - 3) Complete annual compliance testing for all plans including determination of eligibility, calculation of benefits/contributions. - 4) Prepare annual Form 5500 for all plans in the program (pension, profit sharing and 401(k)). - 5) Annual Actuarial certification Schedule B for defined benefit plans. - 6) Annual conference calls to discuss client status: - a.
 Owner's income change? - b.
 Changes in census (new hires?
 Terminations?) - c.
 Impending changes in the business?